apatari/Phase-1-Project/README.md

 ## Roadmap

-I may connect this page back to the API after my project review in order to make full use of the API.
-Stay tuned.
+I do not plan on making any further changes or updates to this work.

 ## Acknowledgment and Contributions

 I thank the folks behind the Ergast API for providing and maintaining the resource that this work is based on.
-[Please send contributions their way](https://liberapay.com/ergast)  I'd also like to thank the folks at Flatiron school for giving me the skills and tools necessary to create this work.
+[Please send contributions their way](https://liberapay.com/ergast)  I'd also like to thank the folks at Flatiron school for giving me the skills and tools necessary to build it.